C6H15/Boundaries/docs/api/types.md

 - `Position` - The 3D position of the boundary.
 - `HalfSize` - The boundary's given size in half.
 - `Part` - Associated `BasePart` of the boundary, `nil` if unspecified.
-- `Radius` - The extents from center to edge, only for `Ball` shapes.
+- `Radius` - The extents from center to edge for spherical shapes.

 ## _EnteredCallback
 ```luau:no-line-numbers